Community title scheme statement search

 View a sample CTS statement.

-The CMS is a document which identifies scheme land and complies with the Body Corporate and Community Management Act 1997 (Qld).
+The community management statement (CMS) is a document which identifies scheme land and complies with the Body Corporate and Community Management Act 1997 (Qld).
 Details in a CMS include:

 - body corporate name